 But we’ve pretty much generalized Mercury Retrograde as a time when EVERY SINGLE THING goes horribly wrong.

 View this post on Instagram

-Now, I may be a firm believer of astrology and the effect of planets to human beings, but even I know that Mercury Retrograde tends to be over exaggerated.
+Now, I may be a firm believer in astrology and the effect of planets to human beings, but even I know that Mercury Retrograde tends to be over-exaggerated.
 Everyone worries about doing the wrong thing during this period, while others just find reasons to not be held accountable for their own actions by blaming it on the cosmic occurrence.

 Mercury Retrograde isn’t as bad as we all make it seem.
 It’s a classic case of having to change your perspective.
 While we’re told to expect things to not go as planned, it allows us to reassess, reflect, and redesign our plans to gain a better understanding of why they went wrong.
 Perhaps a project didn’t go so well because it was rushed.
 Or maybe you entered a situation with high expectations and ended up disappointed when they weren’t met.
 Or maybe you’re just rushing too fast in life and just need to take it slow.

 Mercury Retrograde is a time when we’re called to be more aware of our actions and find solutions to problems instead of refusing accountability for them.
 The planets aren’t purposely throwing us off our game, after all.
 It may feel like we’re constantly walking on eggshells or trudging through glue, but there is always a reason for it.
 It could even a blessing in disguise!

 So before you whine about Mercury retrograding again soon, remember that it’s only bad when you let it be so.
 And, as always, don’t blame the stars for everything.

 How did Mercury Retrograde affect you this month?
 Sound off below![fb_instant_article_ad_01]?